onedata/onedata-documentation/docs/admin-guide/onezone/configuration/oidc-saml.md

 OpenID attributes during attribute mapping.
 :::

 SAML specification defines a certain set of attributes that can be served by IdPs.
 Onezone recognizes the most commonly used ones — see the table below.
 It presents the attribute type identifiers and their human-readable aliases used in Onezone.
-All received attributes with the below identifiers will be translated to corresponding aliases — and you must use the aliases in attribute mapping rules.
+All received attributes with the below identifiers will be translated to corresponding aliases, and you must use the aliases in attribute mapping rules.
 Of course, the IdP might send attributes that are not listed in the below table or are completely customary for the considered organization.
 Then, in your attribute mapping rules, use the literal type identifiers that appear in the assertion XML.
 They might be custom strings, usually starting with `urn:oid:` or URIs (as in the above example for Elixir) — refer to the IdP's documentation.

 | alias                          | SAML attribute type identifier      |
 | ------------------------------ | ----------------------------------- |